shareloqs/MPSDynamics/README.md

 * 1-site TDVP on tree and chain MPS [2]
 * 2-site TDVP on chain MPS [2]
-* a variant of 1-site of 1-site TDVP with dynamic bond-dimensions on chain MPS [3]
+* a variant of 1-site TDVP with dynamic bond-dimensions on chain MPS [3]

 The elementary tensor operations are implemented using the package [TensorOperations.jl](https://github.com/Jutho/TensorOperations.jl)